 Pressed tofu (dougan):

 Qianzhang are cardstock-thin sheets of ground then pressed soycurds.
-Due to its minimal moisture content, qianzhang is the most protein-dense tofu.
-It also has very little beanyness.
-It’s most commonly eaten sliced in cold salads but is also used in China’s northeast in fresh vegetable rolls and stir fries.
+Due to their minimal moisture content, qianzhang are the most protein-dense tofu.
+They also have very little beanyness.
+They’re most commonly eaten sliced in cold salads, and are popular in China’s northeast in fresh vegetable rolls and stir fries.

 Qianye is a special type of tofu, made directly from soy protein, not whole beans.
-Its more uniform texture is tender, chewy, and fishcake-like, which is described in Mandarin as simply the letter “Q”.
-One of the most forgiving tofus, it can be frozen indefinitely with no change to its structure, and it rarely breaks apart when cooking.
-Qianye tofu is usually stir fried, but it can also be baked.
+Its uniform texture is tender, chewy, and fishcake-like, which is described in Mandarin as simply the letter “Q”.
+One of the most forgiving tofus, it can be frozen indefinitely with little change to its structure, and it rarely breaks apart when cooking.
+Spongy tofu is usually stir fried, but it can also be grilled or baked.
 It’s most common in northern China.

 Fermented Tofu (furu)

 Furu is the flavor king of tofu.
-Made by fermenting cubes of firm tofu in the wintertime, alongside spices, alcohols, and seasonings, it can develop notes ranging from provolone to blue cheese, salty and astringent to warm creaminess.
-Furu is also extremely rich in umami.
-Due to its softness and potent flavors, it’s usually eaten as an accompaniment to other foods, rubbed on pastries, spooned on top of gravies, or mixed into dipping sauces or stir fries.
+Made by fermenting cubes of firm tofu alongside spices, alcohol, and seasonings, it can develop notes ranging from provolone to blue cheese, salty and astringent to warm creamy.
+Fermented tofu is extremely rich in umami.
+Due to its softness and potent flavors, it’s usually eaten as an accompaniment to other foods, rubbed onto pastries, spooned on top of gravies, or mixed into dipping or stir fry sauces.
 It’s eaten all over China, and every city, town, and village makes it their own way.

 5 Rare Chinese Tofus